DCNR to check boats at Pa. state parks for invasive species

 Invasive species disrupt ecosystems, according to the DCNR.

 Invasive species populations could increase in abundance as climate change brings warmer and wetter weather to Pennsylvania, according to the news release.

-During the boat and trailer checks, conservation department staff will also hand out informational brochures and demonstrate how to do inspections.
+During the boat and trailer checks, conservation department staff will hand out informational brochures and demonstrate how to conduct inspections.